-Figure 12-7 Symbols in menus
+Figure 12-7

 Figure 12-8 Don't use arbitrary symbols in menus

 If you have a Style menu, you may display menu items in the actual style so users can see what effect the menu item will have.
 Don't use text styles in menus other than a Style menu.